 Common treatments in the United States for inflammation and pain following ocular surgery include corticosteroids.
-While the most commonly used corticosteroids are approved for four-times-a-day dosing, we plan to seek approval of KPI 1.0% with twice-a-day dosing, it is possible that doctors may continue to rely on ocular steroids and other treatments rather than KPI-121 1.0%, if and when it is approved for marketing by the FDA.
+While the most commonly used corticosteroids are approved for four-times-a-day dosing, we plan to seek approval of KPI 1.0% with twice-a-day dosing, it is possible that doctors may continue to rely on ocular steroids other than KPI-121 1.0% and other treatments rather than KPI-121 1.0%, if and when it is approved for marketing by the FDA.
 It is also possible that other therapeutics will be approved for treatment of inflammation and pain following ocular surgery with twice-a-day dosing.